Michael O'Riordan: Political activism

 O'Riordan subsequently worked as a bus conductor in Cork and was active in the Irish Transport and General Workers Union (ITGWU).
 He stood as a Cork Socialist Party candidate in the 1946 Cork Borough by-election, coming third behind Fianna Fáil's Patrick McGrath and Fine Gael's Michael O'Driscoll with 3,184 votes.
 Afterwards, he moved to Dublin where he lived in Victoria St with his wife Kay, continued to work as a bus conductor and remained active in the Irish Transport and General Workers Union.

 In 1948, O'Riordan was a founding secretary of the Irish Workers' League and general secretary thereafter, and of its successor organisation the Irish Workers' Party from 1962 to 1970.

 In the 1960s, he was a pivotal figure in the Dublin Housing Action Committee which agitated for clearances of Dublin's slums and for the building of social housing.
 There, he befriended Fr Austin Flannery, leading the then Finance Minister and future Taoiseach Charles Haughey to dismiss Flannery as "a gullible cleric" while the Minister for Local Government, Kevin Boland, described him as a "so-called cleric" for sharing a platform with O'Riordan.
 The Catholic Church stated that anyone who voted for him had committed mortal sin.

+O'Riordan met and befriended folk musician Luke Kelly, and the two developed a "personal-political friendship".
+Kelly endorsed O'Riordan for election, and held a rally in his name during campaigning in 1965.

 In all he ran for election five times, campaigning throughout for the establishment of a socialist republic in Ireland but given Ireland's Catholic conservatism and fear of communism, he did so without success.
 He did, however, receive playwright Seán O'Casey's endorsement in 1951.